 Keeping in shape is essential when planning for emergencies.
 Once, I was walking down the street, and I happened to chance upon some guy pacing on the sidewalk early in the morning with a big backpack.
-I questioned what he was doing, thinking that the weather was fine and there had been no disasters reported on the news for a very long time.
+I questioned what he was doing, thinking that the weather was fine and no disasters had been reported on the news for a long time.

 But, since I was an early morning jogger, I had the chance to meet him again a few more times.
-T e third time I met him, I gathered up some strength and asked him what he was doing.
+T e third time I met him, I gathered some strength and asked him what he was doing.
 He told me he was getting in shape for a backpacking trip he had planned for a few months.
 T at was when it hit me!
 W at a splendid idea!

-You are getting in shape before an emergency is an only common sense.
-While I understand that having to do the whole activity with the bag on one’s back might be a tall order, you can do some exercises to help you get into shape and be ready for your possible crisis.
+You are getting in shape before an emergency in only common sense.
+While I understand that doing the whole activity with the bag on one’s back might be a tall order, you can do some exercises to help you get into shape and be ready for your possible crisis.

 Not Packing Supplies to Fix Your Bug Out Bag If Repairs are Needed

-In your journey, you may come across various terrains, diverse weather situations, and many other circumstances that could rip your bag.
+You may encounter various terrains, diverse weather situations, and other circumstances that could rip your bag.
 F r this purpose, you should have a sewing kit to take care of any tears that might happen.
 Y, you need a small, heavy-duty sewing kit.
 Some are available that can double as suturing needles.

 If you don’t bring anything to help repair the bag, you could lose some of your bag’s contents along the way or carry the bag on one arm if one of the straps lets go.
 T e bag is supposed to be conveniently strapped around your shoulders, and any other position would change the convenience and comfort levels of carrying it around, which will slow you down.

 Lack of Familiarity and Hands-On Training with Tools In The Bag Contents